What is mental health wellness counseling?

 - Coping methods for dealing with difficult times

 - Releasing old trauma that affects our life

 Everything discussed during counseling sessions is kept confidential.
-ATSU Counseling Services is required by law to abide by state-mandated rules of confidentiality.
+ATSU mental health wellness counselors are required by law to abide by state-mandated rules of confidentiality.

-No member of the ATSU faculty, staff, or student body will be informed that you are receiving services, nor have access to your files without your explicit, written consent.
+No member of the ATSU faculty, staff, or student body will be informed that you are receiving mental health wellness counseling, nor have access to your files without your explicit, written consent.

 Confidentiality applies to all students even if the student has been mandated for counseling.
-Mandated students are asked to sign a release allowing ATSU Counseling Services to report treatment compliance to the appropriate referring person.
+Mandated students are asked to sign a release allowing ATSU mental health wellness counselors to report treatment compliance to the appropriate referring person.

 Exceptions to confidentiality:

 Your right to confidentiality does not apply in the following situations: